Gundomadus

-Gundomad (Gundomadus; ? - 357 AD) or Gundomar, was an Alemannic petty king in the area around Breisgau, Germany in the 4th century.
-The Roman historian Ammianus Marcellinus reports that Gundomad, together with his brother Vadomarius, in 354 concluded a peace treaty at Augst after having been defeated in battle by emperor Constantius II.
-In 357, Gundomad was killed by his own people for having been to loyal to the Romans.
-They then made an uprising against emperor Julian.
+Gundomad (Gundomadus; ? – 357 AD) or Gundomar, was an Alemannic petty king in the area around Breisgau, Germany in the 4th century.
+The Roman historian Ammianus Marcellinus reports that Gundomad, together with his brother Vadomarius, in 354 concluded a peace treaty at Augst after having been defeated in battle by Emperor Constantius II.
+In 357, Gundomad was killed by his own people for having been too loyal to the Romans.
+They then made an uprising against Emperor Julian.